Tsukhishvili-Giorgi/DataAnalystProjectFromScratch_SQL_PBI_RevenuePreformanceDashboard/README.md

  - EMEA = 24 104 100 (12.34 %)

-           Thus, higher number of Revenue are from the Europe.
+           Thus, the higher number of Revenue is from the Europe.

-## [2] Revenue by Deparment
+## [2] Revenue by Department

 - Audit = 39 224 100

-- Managment = 39 221 400
+- Management = 39 221 400

 - Advisory = 39 024 300